bit2424/LunchLog/README.md

 ### Scheduling (django-celery-beat)

-We use the database scheduler.
-A management command seeds a periodic job:
+A database scheduler is used and a management command seeds a periodic job:

 ```startLine:endLine:apps/restaurants/management/commands/setup_periodic_tasks.py
 from django_celery_beat.models import PeriodicTask, CrontabSchedule